Dispensing Opticians

 Outlook

-Employment for dispensing opticians will grow faster than the average for all occupations from 2018 to 2028, according to the U.S. Department of Labor.
+Employment for dispensing opticians will grow about as fast as the average for all occupations from 2023 to 2033, according to the U.S. Department of Labor (DOL).
 One reason for this steady growth is an increase in the number of people—especially the elderly—who need corrective lenses.
-Educational programs such as vision screening have made the public more aware of eye problems, therefore increasing the n...
+Additionally, the DOL says that "increasing rates of chronic diseases also may increase demand for opticianry ...